xrv0/JTello/README.md

 # JTello

-A lightweight and simple to use java library for communicating and controlling a [DJI Tello Drone](https://store.dji.com/de/product/tello)
+A lightweight and simple to use java library for communicating and controlling the [DJI Tello Drone](https://store.dji.com/de/product/tello)

 ## Installation